-1 number (100) selected prescription claims which also includes an associated ferms.
-Time another 2 must be adequate to collect all samples.
-Signature logs shall not exceed twenty-five (25).
-3 (7) A pharmacy has the right to request mediation by a private mediator, agreed upon by 4 the pharmacy and the pharmacy benefits manager, to resolve any disagreements.
-A request for 5 mediation does not waive any existing rights of appeal available to a pharmacy under this section.
-6 (8) A preliminary audit report must be delivered to the pharmacy within fifteen (15) days 7 after the conclusion of the audit.
-A pharmacy must be allowed at least thirty (30) days following 8 receipt of the preliminary audit to provide documentation to address any discrepancy found in the 9 audit.
+- 3 (7) A pharmacy has the right to request mediation by a private mediator, agreed upon by 4 the pharmacy and the pharmacy benefits manager, to resolve any disagreements.
+A request for 5 mediation does not waive any existing rights of appeal available to a pharmacy under this section; 6 (8) A preliminary audit report must be delivered to the pharmacy within fifteen (15) days 7 after the conclusion of the audit.
+A pharmacy must be allowed at least thirty (30) days following receipt of the preliminary audit to provide documentation to address any discrepancy found in the 8 9 audit.
 A final audit report must be delivered to the pharmacy within sixty (60) days after receipt 10 of the preliminary audit report or final appeal, whichever is later.
 A charge-back, recoupment or 11 other penalty may not be assessed until the appeal process provided by the pharmacy benefits 12 manager has been exhausted and the final report issued.
 Except as provided by state or federal 13 law, audit information may not be shared.
 Auditors may have access only to previous audit 14 reports on a particular pharmacy conducted by that same entity.
-Auditors may initiate a desk audit 15 prior to an on-site audit unless otherwise specified in the law.
-16 (9) Contracted auditors cannot be paid based on the findings within an audit.
-17 (10) Scanned images of all prescriptions including all scheduled controlled substances are 18 allowed to be used by the pharmacist for an audit.
-Verbally received prescriptions must be 19 accepted and applicable for desk, on-site and follow up appeal documentation.
-20 (11) Any clerical error, typographical error, scrivener's error or computer error regarding 21 a document or record required under the Medicaid program does not constitute a willful violation, 22 and is not subject to criminal penalties without proof of intent to commit fraud.
-23 (12) Pharmacists are allowed at minimum one opportunity to reschedule with the auditor 24 if the scheduled audit presents a scheduling conflict for the pharmacist.
-25 (13) The period covered by an audit may not exceed one year.
+Auditors may initiate a desk audit 15 prior to an on-site audit unless otherwise specified in the law; 16 (9) Contracted auditors cannot be paid based on the findings within an audit; (10) Scanned images of all prescriptions, including all scheduled controlled substances, 17 18 are allowed to be used by the pharmacist for an audit.
+Verbally received prescriptions must be - 19 accepted and applicable for desk, on-site, and follow up appeal documentation; - 20 (11) Any clerical error, typographical error, scrivener's error or computer error regarding - 21 a document or record required under the Medicaid program does not constitute a willful violation, - 22 and is not subject to criminal penalties without proof of intent to commit fraud; - 23 (12) Pharmacists are allowed at minimum one opportunity to reschedule with the auditor - 24 if the scheduled audit presents a scheduling conflict for the pharmacist; and - 25 (13) The period covered by an audit may not exceed one year.

 26 SECTION 2.
-Title 27 of the General Laws entitled "INSURANCE" is hereby amended 27 by adding thereto the following chapter: 28 CHAPTER 1.3 29 HEALTH INSURER ANNUAL REPORTING 30 27-1.3-1.
-Pharmacy benefit manager transparency.
-31 (a) Health insurers with a minimum of two thousand (2,000) Rhode Island lives covered 32 at the end of the preceding year, or who offer insurance through the Rhode Island health benefit 33 exchange, shall annually report the following information to the department of health, in plain 34 language, as an addendum to the health insurer's annual statement:
+Chapter 42-14.5 of the General Laws entitled "The Rhode Island Health 27 Care Reform Act of 2004 - Health Insurance Oversight" is hereby amended by adding thereto the 28 following section:

+- 29 42-14.5-5.
+Pharmacy benefit manager transparency. - 30 (a) The health insurance commissioner shall require health insurers with a minimum of - 31 two thousand (2,000) Rhode Island lives covered at the end of the preceding year, or who offer - 32 insurance through the Rhode Island health benefit exchange, shall annually report the following - 33 information to the department of health, in plain language, as an addendum to the health insurer's - 34 annual statement: